Adaptive Time-stepping Schemes for the Solution of the Poisson-Nernst-Planck Equations: Introduction

 The one-dimensional, nondimensionalized PNP equations for a media with $2$ mobile species is

-where $c_\pm$ and $z_\pm$ are the concentration and charge number of the positive/negative ion, $\phi$ is the potential and $\epsilon$ is the ratio of the Debye screening length to the interelectrode width $L$.
-The PNP equations are combined with generalized Frumkin-Butler-Volmer (FBV) boundary conditions\footnote{written here, for example, for a reaction involving one ionic species and one electron} on each species which describe charge transfer reactions at electrodes.
-For the simulations performed later in this article, we choose $z_+=-z_-=1$ with two no-flux boundary conditions and two FBV boundary conditions for equation \eqref{concentration_nondim} :
+where $c_\pm$ and $z_\pm$ are the concentration and charge number of the positive/negative ion, $\phi$ is the potential and $\epsilon$ is the ratio of the Debye screening length to the inter-electrode width $L$.
+This width is used in the nondimensionalization of the original modelling equations \cite{Yan2017}; the domain $(0,L)$ is rescaled to $(0,1)$.
+We consider a model in which the anion and cation have a single charge ($z_\pm = \pm 1$) and the anion has no charge-transfer reactions at the electrode: $c_-$ has no-flux boundary conditions:

+The cation is assumed to have a reaction at the electrodes involving the transfer of one electron; this is modelled using generalized Frumkin-Butler-Volmer (FBV) boundary conditions:

-where $k_{c,a}$, $k_{c,c}$, $j_{r,a}$, and $j_{r,c}$ are reaction rate parameters; the second part of the subscripts $a$ and $c$ refer to the anode and cathode, respectively .
+where $k_{c,a}$, $k_{c,c}$, $j_{r,a}$, and $j_{r,c}$ are reaction rate parameters; the second letter in the subscripts ($a$ and $c$) refer to the anode and cathode, respectively.
 Equations \eqref{bv_nondim_L}--\eqref{bv_nondim_R} model the electrodeposition reaction